dorianturner/notes/amines.md

 Why potentially bad?
 KCN toxic / low yield

 Remember [[arenes]] / aromatics?
 You can reduce nitro groups on any aromatic amines with Sn and HCl.
 Its annoyingly specific, but you just need to know this.
+Alternatively just use hydrogen and nickel